SIA Engineering Company

-The company has a client base of more than 80 international carriers and aerospace equipment manufacturers.
-It provides line maintenance services at 35 airports in 8 different countries, for more than 50 international carriers as well as airframe and component overhaul on some of the most widely used aircraft in service.
+The company has a client base of over 80 international carriers and aerospace equipment manufacturers.
+It provides line maintenance services at 35 airports in 8 different countries for more than 50 international carriers and airframe and component overhauls on some of the most widely used aircraft in service.
 It is the first MRO provider in the world to maintain the super-jumbo Airbus A380.

 Joint ventures

-SIA Engineering is involved in twenty-five joint ventures and subsidiaries with original equipment manufacturers and airlines in Singapore, Hong Kong, Indonesia, Japan, Philippines, United States, Vietnam and Thailand.
+SIA Engineering is involved in twenty-five joint ventures and subsidiaries with original equipment manufacturers and airlines in Singapore, Hong Kong, Indonesia, Japan, the Philippines, the United States, Vietnam, and Thailand.

 Engine & engine component repair & overhaul joint venture

-Asian Surface Technologies (AST) is a 29/51/20 joint venture between SIA Engineering Company (SIAEC), PAS Technologies and United Technologies International Corporation (UTC).
+Asian Surface Technologies (AST) is a 29/51/20 joint venture between SIA Engineering Company (SIAEC), PAS Technologies, and United Technologies International Corporation (UTC).
 AST's core focus is the repair and overhaul of PW4000 engines, as well as plasma-coating facilities for aerospace.

 Component Aerospace Singapore Pte Ltd (CAS) is a 46/54 joint venture between SIA Engineering Company (SIAEC) and Pratt & Whitney (P&W).
-CAS' core focus is the overhaul, repair and modification of aircraft jet turbine engine components such as combustor, fuel nozzles, tube repair and ducting, for various engines, namely: PW4000, PW2000, V2500 and CFM56.
+CAS' core focus is the overhaul, repair, and modification of aircraft jet turbine engine components such as combustor, fuel nozzles, tube repair, and ducting, for various engines, namely: PW4000, PW2000, V2500, and CFM56.

 Eagle Service ASIA Pte Ltd (ESA) is a 49/51 joint venture between SIA Engineering Company (SIAEC) and Pratt & Whitney (P&W).
-ESA is a P&W engine centre specialising in the overhaul repair of the PW4000 and GE90 engines.
+ESA is a P&W engine center specialising in the overhaul repair of the PW4000 and GE90 engines.
 The facility was modernised in 2019, to handle simultaneous overhaul of newer engines, namely: PW1000G GTF and GP7200.

 Singapore Aero Engine Service Pte Ltd (SAESL) is a 50/50 joint venture between SIA Engineering Company (SIAEC) and Rolls-Royce (RR).
 Formed in 2001, SAESL is a Trent Centre of Excellence, with its core business being the maintenance, repair and overhaul (MRO) support operation of the full range of Trent engines as well as RB211 engines.
 SAESL is the world's largest Trent engine MRO facility.

 Turbine Coating Services Pte Ltd (TCS) is a 24.5/51/24.5 joint venture between SIA Engineering Company (SIAEC), Pratt & Whitney (P&W) and Singapore Technologies Aerospace (STA).
 TCS' core business is the repair of PW4000 high pressure turbine blades using advanced coating technologies.